Pharmaceutical Affairs Act

 The term “prohibited drugs” as used in this Act shall refer to any of the following:

-1. The poisonous or harmful drugs which are prohibited, by an order publicly announced by the central competent health authority, from manufacturing, dispensing, importing, exporting, selling or displaying; or
+1. The poisonous or harmful drugs that are prohibited by an order publicly announced by the central competent health authority from manufacturing, dispensing, importing, exporting, selling, or displaying; or

-2. The drugs which are imported without prior approval, except the drugs which are carried into this country for personal use by passengers or service personnel on board of the means of transportation.
+2. The drugs that are imported without prior approval, except the drugs that are carried into this country for personal use by passengers or service personnel on board during transportation.

 Article 23